-Architecture of loss: how the pressure on living spaces become a source for drama
+Architecture of loss: how the pressure on living spaces becomes a source for drama

 Geneva’s Black Movie Festival questions the struggles of urban life, torn between construction, deconstruction, and the fragile quest to sustain a home in systems where individuals are powerless.